microsoft/VivaRMDReportMarketplace/README.md

     - whether the report is a standard RMarkdown report or something else, e.g. a `flexdashboard`
     - description of the report output
     - details around data preparation
+    - an example of the output report
+    - example snippet for running the report

 Note that your pull request may be rejected if you do not include all of the above information.

+See `minimal-example` in this repository for an example.

 ### How to use a report template